BabylonJS/Documentation/content/landing_pages/Support/ES6_Support.md

 });
 ```

-Finally you can run the local dev environment through the command `npx webpack-dev-server` .
+Finally you can run the local dev environment through the command `npx webpack serve` .

 Open the browser and navigate to the url `http://localhost:8080/` .
 You should see a sphere and a plane using the Grid Material.